GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Turn to developers if the above suggestions are not providing enough to address the performance issue, but hopefully above examples also show that it is important to work with the developers to balance business priorities with development decisions to reach the right solution for your website.

-Be aware that web performance is rarely a one-off piece of work, and often requires regular monitoring and maintenance to ensure your website does not regress after improving it’s performance.
+Be aware that web performance is rarely a one-off piece of work, and often requires regular monitoring and maintenance to ensure your website does not regress after improving it's performance.

 ## Conclusion